tsuyoi1064/tello-edu/sdk_2-0/README.md

 ## SendCommand.py

+- Preparation
   - Use Wi-Fi to establish a connection between the Tello and Device.

 - Start-up
   `python SendCommand.py`